puppetlabs/puppet-specifications/language/expressions.md

 Non-Value Producing Expressions always produce the special value `undef` when they are used in a context that produces an R-Value.
 See [Q-Value] below.

 [Q-Value]: #q-value-expressions

-### Q-Value Expressions

-Q-Value Expressions have very low priority and thus behave in a statement-like manner.
-They do however produce an R-Value.
-The R-value can be obtained when a Q-expression is the last expression in a statement list.

-The Q-Value Expressions are primarily used because they have side effects on the state of the compilation, but they also provide a value that may be useful in certain circumstances.

-Q-Value Expressions:

-* Function call without parentheses around its arguments
-* Resource Expression
-* Resource Default Expression
-* Resource Override Expression
-* [Relationship Expression]

-[Relationship Expression]: catalog_expressions.md#relationships

-A Q-Value is turned into an R-Value (and thus making it assignable) by simply enclosing it in a structure like this:

-    # this works
-    $a = if true { notify{ a: } }

-    # this does not (syntax error)
-    $a = notify{ a: }

-See each Q-Value expression for information what they produce when placed in a context where their R-value is made available.

 ### R-Value Expressions